fskelly/fskelly-personal-blog/content/english/post/2022/zwaveplugwashingmachinenotifications/index.md

 ## Ingredients

-In my case, I used **z-wave** as this is what i had, other technology can be used.
+In my case, I used **z-wave** as this is what I had, other technology can be used.

 1. Z-Wave or other Power Monitoring Capable plug
-1. Z-Wave Stick (Z‐Stick Gen5 USB Controller)
+1. _Z-Wave Stick (Z‐Stick Gen5 USB Controller), if you are using a Sonoff device that connects to WiFi, a similar result can be achieved._
 1. [Node-RED](https://nodered.org/)
 1. [Home Assistant](https://home-assisatnt.io)
 1. Home Assistant companion app